hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 #### Dashboards and alerts

 After SLO is decided, it should be visualized in dashboard and always visible.
-What to be shown are:
+What to be shown is:

 * SLI timeseries graph. e.g. latency, throughput.
 * SLO binary graph - OK or Not met.